-- 1. Rose #5 is in the middle facing upward, and a little taller than the other 2 roses, creating depth. - 2.
-Rose #6 faces the front, and the stem entry is slightly right of the center. - 2.
-Rose #7 faces the back, with stem entry near the center on the right. - The front and back roses should radiate from the middle rose. - They are not in a perfect row.
-Each rose should be distinct from the others, yet they should still appear as one unit.
-They are in a crescentshaped line, that curves to the right. - Leave space to cluster the carnations underneath.
+- 1. The first rose faces the front, and the stem entry is slightly left of the center. - 2.
+The second rose is in the middle facing upward, creating depth. - 3.
+The third rose faces the back, with stem entry near the center. - The front and back roses should radiate from the middle rose. - They are not in a perfect row.
+Each rose should be distinct from the others, yet they should still appear as one unit. - Leave space to cluster the carnations underneath.